 - Comments can be placeholders when coding.
 At that moment you might assume something, and you’d know whether your assumption is true in the future.

 - Comments can document your thoughts or be notes for yourself so that you won’t forget your doings when coming back to them later.

 - You can include comments on what you have done in your code for other programmers to understand it better and quicker (coders’ time is very, very expensive).

 - You can use comments to temporarily disable or enable buggy parts.

 - Commenting on each line of a script makes it simpler to track where bugs might lie within the program.

-- Comments can explain what certain lines of code are doing, or why you chose some particular approach to avoid any misunderstandings (for example, when some parts of the code are intended for some section or the particular purpose that you should understand clearly),
+- Comments in MySQL code can explain what certain lines of code are doing, or why you chose some particular approach to avoid any misunderstandings (for example, when some parts of the code are intended for some section or the particular purpose that you should understand clearly),

-- Commenting allows you to make notes about what you’re doing.
+- MySQL commenting allows you to make notes about what you’re doing.
 This helps others understand how and why you did something so they can maintain or modify it as needed.

 /* */ will work for any situation where you want to start and end your comment at that point without using anything else (like single quotes).